 Having the necessary skills and portable machine tools to carry out on-site machining successfully can open-up interesting and rewarding opportunities in many different industry sectors.
 But if you’re planning to work at a petrochemical plant for the first time, you may be faced with some unfamiliar petrochemicals terms and jargon that leaves you baffled – and maybe even a little embarrassed.

 If you think a ‘cat cracker’ is some kind of pet biscuit, we suggest you read on.

 We’ve put together a simple a to z glossary of petrochemicals terms to get you started.
 But bear in mind this is just a ‘brief’ selection.
 It’s unlikely an on-site machinist will need to understand the molecular structure of the product that flows through the pipes on-site, but if you want a deeper dive into the world of petrochemicals we’ve provided links at the bottom of this article.

 Acrylonitrile-Butadiene-Styrene copolymer.
 A group of tough, rigid thermoplastics.
 Uses include domestic products, automobile and boat parts and fittings, packaging and other items.

 A compound that reduces the time for a reaction to take place.

-A colourless gas made by cracking hydrocarbons with steam or by partial oxidation of natural gas.
+A colorless gas made by cracking hydrocarbons with steam or by partial oxidation of natural gas.
 It is a by-product of ethylene and used as an industrial gas and to produce vinyl chloride, acrylonitrile, and carbon black.